Xunnamius/black-flag/examples/black-flag-extensions/sorting/README.md

 [examples][1] / [black-flag-extensions][2] / sorting

+# Black Flag Extensions: Automatic Options Sorting

-In this example we demonstrate configuring [automatic sorting][3] in [`withBuilderExtensions`][4].
+In this example we demonstrate configuring [automatic options sorting][3] in [`withBuilderExtensions`][4].

 ## Run This Example